 And while you'd never purposely hurt anyone's feelings, you should also be careful to avoid unintentionally flaunting your success.
 Those fabulous stilettos you bought to celebrate your promotion?
 Show them off to your mom or your outside-of-work bestie—not your co-workers.
 The corner office you’re moving into?
 Enjoy the view, but avoid going on about it to your officemates who’re still spending their days staring at cubicle walls.

 Keep in mind that your employees are probably little nervous about having a new manager, too—especially one who's been a friend and knows about all of their antics!
-And sure, you may remember the time your cube-mate called in sick when he was really at a matinee screening of Breaking Dawn, but try to treat your new relationship as a clean slate.
+And sure, you may remember the time your cube-mate called in sick when he was really at a matinee screening of The Incredibles 2, but try to treat your new relationship as a clean slate.
 While you don’t have to let bad behavior slide in the future, there's also no need to hold past misdeeds against anyone, or to bring them up again.

 Step Up to the Plate